Trade cryptocurrency derivatives on BitMEX.

 All traditional futures contracts incur a 0.0500% settlement fee on any open position at the time of settlement, with the exception of XTZ (Tezos Series) and ZEC (Zcash Series), which require a 0.2500% settlement fee.
 For prediction markets, the settlement fee is also 0.2500%.

 How do I make a trade with BitMEX?

 Before you begin trading on BitMEX, you will need to register for an account using an email address, password, country of residence and your name (optional).
 BitMEX is not available in all countries, and may not be accessible to you depending on your location.
 Here are some details related to the trading process:

 - Deposit.
 Once you’ve created your BitMEX account, you can visit the “Deposit” tab to add funds to your wallet.
-Since BitMEX deals only in bitcoin, you will be given an address to a secure multi-signature wallet designed to accept bitcoin.
+Because BitMEX deals only in bitcoin, you will be given an address to a secure multi-signature wallet designed to accept bitcoin.

 - Send bitcoin.
-You can send bitcoin to the wallet address, and after one confirmation, the funds should appear in your account and be usable on the exchange.
+You can send bitcoin to the wallet address, and after one confirmation the funds should appear in your account and be usable on the exchange.

 - Minimum requirements.
 BitMEX does have minimum amount requirements for trading.
 These vary from product to product depending on the Initial Margin.
 This means you’ll need to ensure you have adequate funding to meet the minimum requirements for your product of choice.

 - Order Types.
 The trading dashboard can be found in the “Trade” tab.
 From there, a variety of different order types are available, including:

 - Take Profit Orders